WhtDoIPutHere/Image-Gallery-Project/project/README.md

     - Unless you took the image yourself, the caption should also link to the source of the image.

 ### Validity Requirements
-* No HTML errors (this will be tested in the html tests)
+* No HTML errors (this will be tested in the validator tests)
-* No CSS errors (this will be tested in the css tests)
+* No CSS errors (this will be tested in the validator tests)

 ### CSS Requirements
 * A font pairing.